beyondessential/tupaia/.github/CONTRIBUTING.md

 project's contributors.
 The BES Tupaia team are happy to provide hands-on support for serious and committed contributors, But we will ask to see evidence of your commitment as well as a CV.

-Steps for onboarding and setting up your development environment can be found on the [BES Slab Wiki](INSERT APPROPRIATE LINK HERE).
+Steps for onboarding and setting up your development environment can be found on our [README](../README.md).
 However, it's most likely that support is needed from a BES developer in order for a successful and stable onboarding.